DigiBP/DigiBP-AREUSE/README.md

 * Chat received from the Chatbot
 * Interpretation of the email address and tagged text.
 * Request to upload CV.
-* Scoring the CV with various grades ranging from A to F (If the Grade is A/B-Selected,C-Send to Review,D/E/F -Not Selected)
+* Scoring of the CV with various grades ranging from A to F (If the Grade is A/B-Selected,C-Send to Review,D/E/F -Not Selected)
-* Lists out the Appropriate jobs to Selected Candidates.
+* Matching CV Score with the Appropriate job from our database.
 * Relevant Tests are sent to evaluate the Candidate technical and programming skills.
 * Evaluation of the Tests (If Passed-Selected ,If Fails- Not selected)
 * Selected Candidate profile sent to Client.